Coltaho/Autosplitters/RockmanForte/README.md

 - Automatically split after teleporting out from a boss kill
 - Automatically split after killing Wily Capsule (Winning)

+- Optional: Split on Jet Kill
+- Optional: Split on shop exit
+- Optional: Split when entering the hallway before King Megazord (can be used for king skip or a normal kill this way)

 ## Installation